-Taxis offer a flat rate (including tolls) so there are no surprises later.
-You can get to Manhattan for $70 in a cab, including tolls, and can conveniently get to Manhattan. on’t forget that you will need to wait in line for a taxi at the licensed taxi stand (this can take up to 20 minutes).
+Taxis offer a flat rate, so you won’t encounter any surprises later.
+You can get from JFK to Manhattan by cab for $70 including tolls.
+The screen should read “Rate #2- JFK Airport”.
+Don’t forget that you will need to wait in line for a taxi at the licensed taxi stand (this can take up to 20 minutes).
 Taxis are queued up in front of every terminal.
 Every taxi stand has an attendant who will steer you to the next taxi in line.

 PLEASE NOTE: When you exit the airport, you will be approached by people asking if you need a taxi.
 Those are private individuals and should not be confused with the Yellow Cabs!
 Be sure to say NO, otherwise you’ll get ripped off!
 As soon as you step outside of the airport, you will see the official yellow cabs queued up in their allotted spot.
-That’s where you go; you will be steered to the next taxi in line, and you can be sure you won’t be ripped off.

-At a cost of as little as $20 per person (if you are traveling with 3-5 people) you can also book a private JFK Airport transfer.
+Already from $17 per person, you can also book a private JFK airport transfer to Manhattan.
 These private transfer services are available 24/7 making them a very convenient option.
-Once you arrive at JFK Airport all you have to do is call the number given on your booking confirmation (which you will receive immediately) and your car will arrive promptly.
-This is the family-friendliest transfer from JFK to Manhattan.
+Once you arrive at JFK Airport, all you have to do is call the number given on your booking confirmation (which you will receive immediately) and your car will arrive promptly.
+This is the family-friendliest and also fastest transfer from JFK to Manhattan.

 You can choose between either a minivan which fits 5 people and a Sedan for a maximum of 3 passengers.
 The more people you travel with, the lower is the price per person.
 But even with 2 people, you’d pay less for a private transfer than for a regular taxi.

 Purchase your JFK airport transfers in advance to avoid queues upon arrival.